-The festival supplants the memorable pageants which, in past years, crowned the county's broader norizon.
-But he admits that luck has, been running with him and that his first stroke of good fortune was Michael Tippett's instant enthusiasm for the festival enter-prise and his ready acceptance of the articulation relation entuisiasm for the restival enter-prise and his ready acceptance of the principal role.
-It so happens, that the festival will gain still more in significance from the fact that it will take place in the year of Tippett's 60th birthday (he was born on January 2, 1905) and at a time when anniversary programmes will give particular emphasis to his name and to his music.
-His double concerto for orchestra will be included among the festival.
-So, too, his delight-ful oratorin "Child of our Time" which will be performed by a full complement of young Lei-cestershire musicians including vocal soloists. instrumentalists and a choir of 500.
+But he admits that luck has been running with him and that his first stroke of good fortune was Michael Tippett's instant enthusiasm for the festival enterprise and his ready acceptance enthusiasm for the restival enterprise and his ready acceptance of the principal role.
+It so happens that the festival will gain still more in significance from the fact that it will take place in the year of Tippett's 69th birthday (he was born on January 2, 1995) and at a time when anniversary programmes will give particular emphasis to his name and to his music.
+His double concerto for orchestra will be included among the works he will conduct during the festival.
+So, too, his delightful oratoric "Child of our Time" which will be performed by a full complement of young Leicestershire musicians including yocal soloists, instrumentalists and a choir of 500.
 R.A.P.

-By the very magnitude of the festival's programme it seems he has proved himself right in declding it was time for new ideas -for a bigger conception and p. broader horizon.

-R.A.P.

-Leicester Mercury October 1964

-Youth Orchestra Impresses Michael Tippett

-10MPOSER Michael Tippett travelled from his home in Corsham, near Bath, on Saturday to listen for the first time to Leicestershire County Youth Orchestra-the orchestra he is to conduct during next May's Festival of Music.

-For members of the orches- at Longslade School, with the tra and the music staff it was exception that there was an a normal Saturday rehearsal exception that there was an extension from the usual one o'clock finishing time to three o'clock.

-Mr. Tippett who arrived just after midday was thus able to make a good assessment of the playing standard; and also to judge their response to his own conducting.

-His verdict: "They are very but you know good; that already."

-But for Mr. Tippett there apparently was an earlier moment of doubt, about the wisdom of his decision to become associated with the orchestra.
+Leicester Mercury October 1964 Youth Orchestra Impresses Michael Tippett 10MPOSER Michael Tippett travelled from his home in Corsham, near Bath, on Saturday to listen for the first time to Leicestershire County Youth Orchestra-the orchestra he is to conduct during next May's Festival of Music.
+For members of the orchestra and the music staff it was exception that there was an a normal Saturday rehearsal exception that there was an extension from the usual one o'clock finishing time to three o'clock.
+Mr. Tippett who arrived just after midday was thus able to make a good assessment of the playing standard, and also to judge their response to his own conducting.
+His verdict: "They are very but you know good; already."
+But for Mr. Tippett there apparently was an earlier moment of doubt about the wisdom of his decision to become associated with the orchestra.
 The whole school area was alive with the sounds of musicmaking when he arrived, and it so happened that the first sound that Mr. Tippett heard came from the smallest and rawest recruits.

-He said nothing, but the expression on his face indicated his fear that this was orchestra he had been the invited to conduct.
+He said nothing, but the expression on his indicated his fear that this was orchestra he had been invited to conduct.
 A member of the County music staff was quick to sense the situation and to restore Mr. Tippett's mental calm.

-"This way, Mr. Tippett", he said, directing the composer's footsteps away from the juniors' amiable cacophony.
-"The senior orchestra's reheatsal further on". hall
+"This way, Mr. Tippett", he said, directing the composer's footsteps away from the juniors' amiable cacophony, "The senior orchestra's rehearsal further on".
 And, so.
 Mr. Tippett's features resumed their remarkably youthful lock.
-As he listened to the seniors polishing up a section from Britten's "Sea Interludes" orchestral suite, he was smiling,

-Leicester Mercury 1965
+As he listened to the seniors polishing up a section from Britten's "Sea Interludes" orchestral suite, he was smiling.
+Leicester Mercury 1965 Leicestershire Schools Festival of Music Choral and orchestral concert conducted by Michael Tippett and performed at the De Montfort Hall, Leicester, May 1965.